engineblock/engineblock/eb-api/src/main/java/io/engineblock/activityapi/rates/RateLimiterInternals.md

 to atomically increment a moving accumulator that represents the time slices given out, pacing each operation according to the accumulated value.

-## Nanosecond Time Slices

-By using nanoseconds as the universal unit of time, we are able to avoid unnecessary conversions.
 Further, the timer state is recorded in terms of views of actual time passing.

 The ticks accumulator is one such counter.
 It simply tracks the monotonically and atomically incrementing schedule pointer for the next available time slice.